 November, especially the week leading up to Thanksgiving, is a great time to read books about harvest.
 Unfortunately, there aren’t that many harvest books with exciting storylines and memorable characters (Strega Nona’s Harvest above is an exception).
 However, I can recommend Kris Waldherr’s Harvest for its spectacular illustrations.
 In this book, we meet a girl who gathers pumpkins, apples, carrots, and dill in her garden.
-Each double spread is bursting with orange, brown, and yellow.
+Each double spread bursts with orange, brown, and yellow.
 Read this book this month and put it away until the next harvest.

 29 – Miss Maple’s Seeds, Eliza Wheeler

 Fall is the time to collect, harvest, and preserve seeds to plant the following year.
 (Pumpkin and pepper seeds are our favorite to save).
 Miss Maple, however, takes it a step further: she travels the land searching for orphan seeds that got lost during spring planting and takes them home with her to keep them safe till next spring.
 She scrubs them clean and tucks them in.
-During the long winter, she passes the time reading, telling stories, and singing.
+During the long winter, she spends the time reading, telling stories, and singing.

 We love the beautiful artwork, the labeled seed chart, and the idea that everything in the world deserves loving attention and care.